 the basic pattern from the "Carving a Pudgy Puffin" book by Erwin

 Flewelling as the focus for the class.
-As the seven members arrived at
+As the seven members arrived at the

-quite a pile of wood chips on the floor, rounding off the blanks by lunchtime
+a pile of wood chips on the floor, rounding off the blanks by lunchtime

 the first day.
-After lunch, Dave demonstrated how to begin shaping the
+After lunch, Dave demonstrated how to begin shaping the head

-pile of chips and small glass eyes, one eye disappeared in the pile of chips,
+of chips and small glass eyes, one eye disappeared in the pile of chips,

 so we went about a "looking for a lost contact lens" drill as